 Condolences to everyone who picked today to drop your non-sub-related #longread.
 Here are the best ones:

+Josh Dzieza in a Verge + NYMag Intelligencer collab reports the staggering amount of human labor that goes into training AI models.
 This is a landmark story that should change the whole discourse around what AI models are, what we’re doing with them, and that their creators are doing to us.
 Read it.

 Blackbird Spyplane dropped a rare straight-news investigative report on Canadian online fashion retailer Ssense and what it’s doing to the fragile retail market for up and coming designer clothing brands.
 Spoiler: you already know what it’s doing, it’s the same “[burn] through heaps of money in order to lock down market share—’blitzscaling,’ as Am*zon and Uber have famously done.”
 This is an extremely well-reported piece, so much so that I find myself wondering why Jonah didn’t place it in Businessweek or something, but it’s a real credit to the BBSP brand.